Christian Bethancourt Player Props: Rays vs. White Sox

 Christian Bethancourt At The Plate

-- Bethancourt is batting .243 with three doubles, three home runs and five walks.
+- Bethancourt is hitting .268 with three doubles, four home runs and five walks.

-- Bethancourt will look to extend his five-game hitting streak.
-He's batting .389 with two homers in his last outings.
+- Bethancourt is batting .368 with three homers during his last outings and is riding a six-game hitting streak.

-- In four games this season, Bethancourt has picked up an RBI, with more than one RBI once.
+- In five games this season, Bethancourt has picked up an RBI, with more than one RBI once.

-- He has scored in five games this year (45.5%), including multiple runs in three games.
+- In six of 12 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.